remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 To install both the Front and the Worker on the same device, the minimum requirement is

-- a hard disk of at least 30 Go.
+- a hard disk of at least 30 Go for the system
 - 2 Go of RAM
 - 1 CPU
+- LVM volume management

-This depends of the number of VMs, containers, and, operating system used, you want to run simultaneously.
+- 2 logicals volumes for /opt and /var/lib/lxc.
+The size depends of the maximum number of VM and containers you want to run and image and iso to store.

 At the end of the installation, 4 devices will be installed and configured :

 - 3 containers with Debian 11.4, Alpine 3.15, Ubuntu Server 20.04 LTS
 - 1 VM Alpine 3.10